mattdangerw/keras-text-generation/README.md

  - **--num-epochs**, type=int, default=50.
 Number of epochs, i.e. passes over
    the entire dataset during training.
  - **--skip-sampling**, type=flag.
 By default the program will output live samples from the model after each epoch.
-If you want training to happen more quickly and quietly, you can skip the sampling.
+Pass this flag to disable.

 ### sample.py

- - **--data-dir**, type=string, default=data/nietzsche.
+ - **--data-dir**, type=string, default=data/tinyshakespeare.
 The data directory
    containing `model.h5` and `model.pkl` files generated by `train.py`.
  - **--seed**, type=string, default=None.
 Seed string for sampling.
-We will feed in the seed string into the RNN before generating predictions.
 If no seed is supplied we will grab a random seed from the input text.
  - **--length**, type=int, default=1000.
 Length of the sample to generate.
-For the character level model this means number of characters, for the word level number of words.
+For the word level model this is length in words.
  - **--diversity**, type=float, default=1.0.
 Sampling diversity.
 A diversity
    of < 1.0 will make take conservative guesses from the RNN when generating text.
 A diversity of > 1.0 will make riskier choices when generating text.